Wally Swist, MA

 Critically Acclaimed Writer

 Wally is a freelance writer and has recently contributed content for a book regarding the socioeconomics of retirement, published by MassMutual, entitled Precisely.
 His articles, essays, and reviews have appeared in All Roads Lead to Home, The American Book Review, Connecticut River Review, The New Haven Advocate, and Small Press Review.
 Considered a leading nature poet, his books include Huang Po and the Dimensions of Love, Invocation, and, as co-author with David Breeden and Steven Schroeder, The Daodejing: A New Interpretation.

 As a Story Terrace writer, Wally interviews customers and turns their life stories into books.
-Get to know him better: you can read an autobiographical story of his own below.
-Get in touch today to work with him!
+Get to know him better by reading his autobiographical anecdote below.

 Excerpt from my Author’s Introduction to The Daodejing: A New Interpretation